Skip to content

 In a hurry?
 TL;DR

-- 1The sound of a sneeze is learned, not an innate reflex; deaf individuals have different sneeze sounds.
+• 1The sound of a sneeze is learned behavior, culturally influenced, not an innate biological reflex.

-- 4Most of Earth's oxygen is produced by marine organisms, not terrestrial rainforests.
+• 4Most of the Earth's oxygen is produced by ocean organisms, not terrestrial rainforests.

-- 5Chronic stress from health anxiety can paradoxically shorten lifespan.
+• 5Chronic health anxiety can paradoxically shorten lifespan due to prolonged stress.

 Why It Matters